We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Although keloids are not harmful to your health, they may present cosmetic concerns.
+Although keloids are not harmful to your health, they may create cosmetic concerns.

-- area that is flesh-colored, pink or red in color
+- a localized area that is flesh-colored, pink, or red

 - an area that continues to grow larger with scar tissue over time

 - an itchy patch of skin

 While keloid scars may be itchy, they’re usually not harmful to your health.
 You may experience discomfort, tenderness, or irritation from your clothing or other forms of friction.